dgesteves/github-search/README.md

 # Github Search Interface

-## Exercise Instructions:
+## Task:
+The interface

-You are tasked with building a Github search interface using React and TypeScript.
-The interface should allow users to search for repositories on Github and mark them as favorites.
+should allow users to search for repositories on Github and mark them as favorites.
 The favorites list should be maintained in memory while the user is on the app.

 ## Requirements:

-1. Use either GraphQL (preferred) or REST API to query Github for repositories based on the user's search input.
+1. Use either GraphQL API to query Github for repositories based on the user's search input.
 2. Display the search results as the user types in the search field, possibly with debounce functionality to avoid excessive API calls.